howtographql/howtographql/content/backend/typescript-apollo/9-deployment.md

 <Instruction>

-Create a `.github/workflows` directory and a new workflow inside it.
+Create a `.github/workflows` directory and a new deployment workflow file.

 ```bash(path=".../hackernews-typescript/")
 mkdir .github